janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 The goal of the current restriction on the K8s API was to prevent an unexpected extra charging for Load Balancers that were created based on Services with mixed protocol definitions.
 If the current limitation is removed without any option control we introduce the same risk.
 Let's see which clouds are exposed:
 Alibaba: the pricing here is not protocol or forwarding rule or listener based.
 No risk.
+AWS: there is no immediate impact on the pricing side as the AWS CPI limits the scope of protocols to TCP only.
 Azure: Azure pricing is indeed based on load-balancing rules, but this cloud already supports mixed protocols via annotations.
 There is another risk for Azure, though: if the current restriction is removed from the K8s API, the Azure CPI must be prepared to handle Services with mixed protocols.
-AWS: there is no immediate impact on the pricing side as the AWS CPI limits the scope of protocols to TCP only.
 GCE: here the risk is valid once the user exceeds the threshold of 5 forwarding rules.
 IBM Cloud: no risk.
 OpenStack: here the risk is valid as there is almost no chance to analyze all the public OpenStack cloud providers with regard to their pricing policies
+Oracle: no risk
 Tencent Cloud: no risk

 A possible mitigation is to put the feature behind option control.